This information is for reference only. Use it at your own risk,

 Introduction

-This Vanos, like most Vanos designs, can develop a rattle.
-The Vanos rattle is caused by wear in the variable valve timing helical (slanted) gears.
-These gears are found on the camshaft, camshaft sprocket, and splined shaft which attaches to the Vanos.
-The helical gear wear allows the camshaft to have lash movements that engage the splined shaft axially.
-At certain RPMs these movements resonate and engage axial play (free space) and cause associated components to hit and rattle.
-The axial play that facilitates the rattle is found on the helical gears and the Vanos piston bearing.
 Replacing the helical gear components is expensive and the gears will wear again and the rattle will return.
-Removing the Vanos piston bearing axial play significantly reduces the rattle to the point where it’s barely heard or not heard at all in the passenger compartment.
+Eliminating axial play in the Vanos piston bearing significantly reduces the rattle, often to the point where it’s barely audible or completely undetectable within the passenger compartment.
 Performance cams like the cams on the US E46 ZHP or aftermarket performance (Schrick) cams create stronger camshaft lash forces and thus are more susceptible to causing a rattle.

 Beisan Systems provides a Vanos rattle repair kit which has a replacement component for the Vanos piston bearing to remove the bearing axial play.
 An associate special tool is also provided to facilitate the repair.